ElenaBlejan/Proiect-Practic-TM/README.md

 # OrangeHRM Project

 # 1.*Introduction*
-This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, **PIM** module, Submenu Add Employee, Employee list and Personal details.
+This test plan describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM browser application, **PIM** module, Submenu Add Employee -Personal details.

 ## 1.1 Project Objective